What is employee engagement?

 Sheila can help you survey your employees to determine their level of engagement.
 Measuring employee engagement gives you a metric to evaluate on an annual basis.
 Use this metric to compare the level of engagement over the years.
 But even more important, the survey gathers data on the drivers of employee engagement.
 With this information, you can understand organizational strengths and prime areas for improvement.

 Be sure employees give honest responses to the survey questions.
 By having an outside consultant manage the survey process, employees can feel safe to provide their honest views.

 The steps of the process are as follows:

 - Discuss objectives for conducting the survey

-- Decide survey items (to include general employee engagement questions and drivers of engagement questions),
+- Decide survey items–to include general employee engagement, outcomes of engagement, and drivers of engagement questions

 - Pilot test survey and make adjustments, if necessary